-If you use Narrator with the Windows 10 Fall Creators Update, you have to turn off scan mode in order to edit documents, spreadsheets, or presentations with Office for the web.
+If you use Narrator with the Windows 10 Fall Creators Update, you have to turn off scan mode in order to edit documents, spreadsheets, or presentations with Microsoft 365 for the web.
 For more information, refer to Turn off virtual or browse mode in screen readers in Windows 10 Fall Creators Update.

 New Microsoft 365 features are released gradually to Microsoft 365 subscribers, so your app might not have these features yet.
 To learn how you can get new features faster, join the Office Insider program.